zebraed/guidrawer/README.md

 # Guidrawer

 Guidrawer is a utility tool for the rigging framework [mGear](https://github.com/mgear-dev/mgear).

+Select something in your scene and draw an mGear guide right at that position.
+On top of drawing, Guidrawer bundles a lot of handy utility tools that speed up day-to-day rigging: duplicate / mirror guides, build & unbuild, temporary unparent / reparent of components, placement helpers (fit, align position and rotation, aim, rotate), controller shape tools (select / scale / edit / replace / mirror shapes, extract controls), and guide template import / export.

 It is designed to assist "custom" guide drawing during rigging operations on Maya.

 ![Guidrawer UI](docs/ui.png)